Psalm 12

 Psalm 12:1

-David goes on to say that all of the loyal people are gone.
+David goes on to say that all of the loyal people are gone and this is speaking of those who hold firm to the truth which is the word of God.
 We must remember that King David knew a little bit about loyalty and the lack of loyalty as his son, Absalom, had tried to overthrow him.
 The Hebrew word that is translated here as "loyal" is "aman" and it actually means certain or firm in their trust.
 God had commanded the people to honor their father and mother and David's son had abandoned the word of God in order to elevate himself.
 King David was feeling alone and abandoned as many of those that he had trusted had joined with Absalom in rebellion.

-This psalm also looks ahead to the time of the Great Tribulation when most of those who have held firm to Jesus Christ have been removed from the earth.
-During that time, caring for others will be practically unheard of and that is a sign of the end of times as described by Jesus.
+This psalm also looks ahead to the time of the Great Tribulation when most of those who have held firm to Yeshua Messiah have been removed from the earth.
+During that time, caring for others will be practically unheard of and that is a sign of the end of times as described by Yeshua.
 (See Matthew 24:12)

 Psalm 12:2